fgadaleta/fitchain-contracts/README.md

 # What is this

-This is the fitchain registry on ethereum.
+This is the fitchain registry and Validator Pool Contract (VPC) for the Ethereum blockchain.
-The smart contracts part of the fitchain platform are
+The two contracts hereby implemented are

-- fitchainRegistrar: registry of actors (data owner, data scientist, validator)
+- `vpc.sol`: registry of actors (data owner, data scientist, validator) and validation channels
-- fitchainRegistry:  registry of models and model challenges
+- `registry.sol`:  registry of models and model challenges

 ## Testing